Written by Kyle Kraft of Krafty Entertainment

 Release singles, not EPs or albums

 The best way to maintain growth and momentum on streaming music platforms is by releasing singles regularly.
 Whether you release one song or 10 at the same time, artists with limited engagement are only likely to get one song featured in a curated playlist (or getting much of anyone's time) so you are better off focusing on releasing singles instead of albums or EPs until you have a lot of engagement.
+You can always compile songs you release as singles first into EPs or albums afterwards.

 Recognize that it takes time to build engagement